DIY Fashion: Beginner T-Shirt Weaving

-Step 2: Weaving Patterns
+Step 2: Choose a Weaving Pattern

 The awesome thing about weaving is that it looks like it's really complicated and takes an immense amount of talent.
 The reality is that any old bum with two fingers could do it.
 Once you learn the pattern, whatever pattern you choose, you just keep repeating it with every strip.

 Ladder weaving is probably the most common type of weaving, and it's really quite easy to do.
 Although it is easy, if I tried to explain it in words it would be too confusing.
 I've created the illustration above to detail the basic ladder weaving pattern.

 This next method is strikingly similar to ladder weaving, but with one added step.

 - When you get to part 3 of the ladder weaving infographic, twist the bottom of the "blue" strip to create a loop.

 - Then, when you get to part 4, pull the "red" strip through the loop of the "blue" strip.
 Then, repeat!